CaioMaxximus/Time_Series_Decomposition-bike_sales_america/README.md

-# Time Series Decomposition STUDY - bike_sales_america
+# Time Series Decomposition - bike sales in a American store

 ## This notebook explore classic time series decomposition techiniques to understand sales patterns in a bike store.